Adityakg05/AI-Self-Healing-Validation-System/README.md

 # AI Self-Healing SRE Agent

 A simple but effective system that uses AI agents to find and fix bugs in a web application.
-Instead of just sending an alert, this tool investigates the logs and proposes a code fix automatically
+Instead of just sending an alert, this tool investigates the logs and proposes a code fix automatically.

 ## ❓ The Problem
 In many small projects, a simple bug (like a missing key in a dictionary) can crash a service and go unnoticed for hours.
 Manually checking logs and writing a fix is repetitive work.
 I wanted to see if I could automate this triage process using LLMs.